 However, Masada is much more than a nice lookout.
 It’s one of Israel’s most popular attractions by itself.
 King Herod built two palaces for himself on the mountain and fortified Masada between 37 and 31 BCE, where you can still see some remains.

 Yet, the most famous story about Masada is the Roman siege that lasted 3 years and ended with the mass suicide of the 960 rebels who were hiding there.
 This is one of the most important stories of Jewish culture.
 You can read all about it here, or learn it on site.

-Ein Gedi is another attraction very close to the Dead Sea, only 20 km north to Masada.
+Ein Gedi is another attraction very close to the Dead Sea, only 20 km north of Masada.
 Ein Gedi is the biggest oasis in Israel and it has springs and waterfalls, and flowing streams at the foot of the cliffs.
 It’s also home to a few animals like ibexes and rock hyraxes.

-The best thing to do in Ein Gedi is to take a hike, following the river streams, discovering cascades, waterfalls and small ponds where it’s possible to dive and swim.
-Ein Gedi tends to be a little fresher than the rest of the dead sea area which means it also easier to hike, but it’s still very very hot in the Summer!
+The best thing to do in Ein Gedi is to take a hike, following the river streams, discovering cascades, waterfalls, and small ponds where it’s possible to dive and swim.
+Ein Gedi tends to be a little fresher than the rest of the dead sea area which means it is also easier to hike, but it’s still very very hot in the Summer!

 As it’s very close to both the Dead Sea and Masada, the 3 go together perfectly on a long day trip from Tel Aviv.
 Or if you have enough time, you can do a two-day trip and spend the night there.